 In short, it's the supply and demand for US Treasury bonds that determine the yields to maturity for these bonds, which, in turn, drive interest rates charged for loans and other forms of consumer and commercial credit.

-How Do Treasury Yields Impact Corporate Bond Prices?
+How Can Rising US Treasury Yields Impact Corporate Bond Prices?

 US Treasury yields not only impact mortgage and other consumer loans, but they also impact the rates at which companies borrow and the movements of certain corporate bond prices.
 As corporate bonds are deemed to have a greater default risk than US Treasury bonds, their YTMs are higher than a Treasury bill, note, or bond with a similar maturity.
 The difference between a corporate bond's YTM and the YTM of a Treasury bond with a similar maturity date is known as the credit spread.
 This spread, also known as a Treasury spread, represents the extra yield corporate bond investors receive to compensate them for taking a perceived greater level of credit risk than that of a US Treasury bond.